 - The Ear, the Eye, and the Arm by Nancy Farmer (1995 Newbery Honor Book)

 Middle Grade Fiction is for readers between nine and twelve.
 The following are middle grade novels I have read that feature protagonists of color.
 This list is part of my on-going book list project, in response to the Cooperative Book Center’s statistics regarding the lack of diversity in children’s books.
+Books marked with a * are #ownvoices books, meaning that the author belongs to the same community as the protagonist.
 I will be adding to this list as I read more books.
 Please leave suggestions in the comments!

 - One Crazy Summer* by Rita Williams-Garcia (2011 Newbery Honor Book, 2011 Scott O’Dell Award, 2011 Judy Lopez Memorial Award Honor Book)